 This creepy as hell segment.
 Whoever designed that bird must've been having one hell of a trip.

 The ending of Kermit's More-and-Less lecture.
 After Kermit scolds Cookie Monster and lightly threatens to "teach a lesson", a gang of creepy monsters start surrounding poor Kermit in a threatening manner.
-The eerie music does not help.
+The scary music does not help.

 This short skit about the letter G certainly qualifies.
-"G" words were recited by Alice Margatroid on a stage with short cutscenes demonstrating the meaning of that word.
+"G" words were recited by [[Touhou Alice Margatroid]] on a stage with short cutscenes demonstrating the meaning of that word.
 It would have been completely forgettable if not for the last word spoken: "Gone", with a camera cut-back to the stage to show Alice gone.
 Sure, she could have just left, it being the end of her role...but why are her clothes still on the chair!?
 And why does that giant "G" that comes up right after that look so menacing?

 There's a really old skit where the Count goes to Charlie's Restaurant, and asks Grover for hot dogs, just to count them.
 When Grover refuses to get more, because he won't eat them, the Count forces him by hypnosis.
-Then, Grover goes in fast motion for hot dogs until he faints.
+Then, Grover runs in fast motion for hot dogs until he faints.
 The Count's hypnotic power proved so scary for kids that CTW removed it.

-Another old sketch has the Count sleeping over at Ernie and Bert's place, and keeping Ernie awake by counting sheep.
+Another sketch has the Count sleeping over at Ernie and Bert's place, and keeping Ernie awake by counting sheep.
 In the morning, an extremely haggard, zombie-like Ernie emerges, in a daze and still counting. ("Forty-three thousand...eight hundred and ninety-one...forty-three thousand...eight-hundred and ninety-two...")

 Though the way he randomly interjects "Sheep." in the same dazed monotone when Bert tries to get his attention might be funny enough to be Nightmare Retardant.